Tubular Bells: Side two

-After Part One had been recorded, Oldfield was allowed to stay on at the Manor to record additional overdubs during studio downtime.
+After "Part One" had been recorded, Oldfield was allowed to stay on at The Manor to record additional overdubs during studio downtime.
 He spent Christmas and New Year at his family's home, but returned to the Manor from February to April 1973 to record the second part of his planned album.
 Oldfield had "Part Two" mapped out and sequenced by the time he came to record it.

 The "caveman" section is the only part of Tubular Bells that features a drum kit, which is played by Steve Broughton of the Edgar Broughton Band.
 The section begins with a backing track of bass and drums, with Oldfield overdubbing all other instruments.
-The shouting vocals developed near the end of the recording, when he had practically finished recording the instruments for the section but felt it needed something else.
-Heyworth recalled that Branson was getting impatient and pressured Oldfield to deliver the album, and to include vocals on one of the tracks so he could release it as a single.
-Angered by Branson's suggestion, Oldfield returned to the Manor where he drank half a bottle of Jameson's whiskey from the studio's cellar and demanded that the engineer take him to the studio where, intoxicated, he "screamed his brains out for 10 minutes" into a microphone.
-The incident left Oldfield so hoarse that he was unable to speak for two weeks.
-The engineer ran the tape at a higher speed during the recording, so that upon playback the tape ran at normal speed, thus dropping the pitch of the voice track and producing the "Piltdown Man" vocals listed on the credits.
+The shouting vocals developed near the end of the recording, when Oldfield had practically finished tracking the instruments for the section but felt it required an additional element.
+Heyworth recalled that Branson was growing impatient and pressured Oldfield to deliver the album, requesting vocals on one of the tracks so the label could release it as a single.
+Angered by Branson's suggestion, Oldfield returned to the Manor, drank half a bottle of Jameson whiskey from the studio's cellar, and demanded that Heyworth record him.
+While heavily intoxicated, Oldfield "screamed his brains out for 10 minutes" into a microphone, an incident that left him so hoarse he was unable to speak for two weeks.
+Heyworth ran the tape deck at a higher speed during the recording so that upon playback at standard speed, the pitch of the vocal track dropped to produce the "Piltdown Man" vocals listed on the credits.

-Side two closes with a rendition of "The Sailor's Hornpipe", a track Oldfield had been performing since he was in the Whole World.
-It was originally preceded by a longer version of the piece, featuring a vocal contribution from Stanshall over musical backing and marching footsteps.
-This session occurred at 4 a.m. after Oldfield, Stanshall, and Newman had spent the night drinking.
-Newman placed microphones in various rooms of the Manor and began recording, and the trio set off on an unplanned tour of the house, with Oldfield on mandolin and Newman on acoustic guitar playing "The Sailor's Hornpipe" while Stanshall gave an inebriated, improvised tour of the Manor.
-In the end, a more traditional instrumental version of the tune was put on the album although Stanshall's version was included on the Boxed compilation.
-It is also found on the 2001 and 2009 remasters as a bonus track.
+"Part Two" closes with a rendition of "The Sailor's Hornpipe", a track Oldfield had been performing since his time in The Whole World.
+The track was originally preceded by a longer version of the piece featuring an inebriated, improvised vocal tour of the Manor by Stanshall over a musical backing of mandolin and acoustic guitar played by Oldfield and Newman.
+The session occurred at 4:00 am following an evening of drinking.
+Newman placed microphones in various rooms of the building to track the trio as they moved unplanned through the house.
+Although a traditional instrumental performance was ultimately selected for the final album master, Stanshall's alternative version was later included on Oldfield's Boxed compilation box set in 1976.